seandavi/genetrack-central/README.txt

 The GeneTrack manager script
 ----------------------------

-On Windows run: bin\genetrack.bat
+On Windows run: genetrack.bat
-On Unix like systems run: bin\genetrack.sh
+On Unix like systems run: genetrack.sh

 to see all the possible parameters that this script takes.
 The default setting will work with the default server layout.